praneershrest/Capsule/README.md

 - Chang Yun (301383041)

 ## Project Description
-Capsule is a virtual closet manager helping you organise your closet and reduce your overall consumption.
+Capsule is a closet management tool that organizes your wardrobe and reduce your overall consumption.
-Below shows a timeline of events that highlights each milestone throughout the project.
+It features a simple, easy-to-use interface and environmentally focused analytics to encourage conscious shopping.

 ## Project Pitch
 Link to our project pitch: [https://www.youtube.com/watch?v=SJVSiRhHvcE](https://www.youtube.com/watch?v=SJVSiRhHvcE)